Mercedes-Benz reveals its first all-electric SUV

 Mercedes has previously revealed a few EQ concept vehicles, starting with the Generation EQ concept SUV, at the 2016 Paris Motor Show.
 At the time, the company announced that EQ would become a new line of fully electric cars and SUVs.

-The EQC, which will have an estimated driving range of about 200 miles when fully charged, is the first to go into production.
+The EQC, which will have an estimated range of about 279 miles based on European driving tests, is the first to go into production.
 It will have two separate electric motors, one powering the front wheels and another for the back wheels.
 The front motor will be tuned for maximum efficiency while the back motor will provide more performance.
 Together, they will produce a maximum of 402 horsepower.

 The EQC will be able to go from a stop to 60 miles an hour in just under five seconds.
 But its top speed will be limited to 112 miles an hour, which is modest by modern standards.
 Most luxury cars are capable of going at least 155 miles an hour, a speed that can be achieved on "unrestricted" parts of Germany's highway system.

-Note: Correction: A previous version of this story incorrectly stated the driving range of the EQC.